Danica McKellar: Awards and honors

 McKellar was named Person of the Week on World News with Charles Gibson for the week ending August 10, 2007.
 The news segment highlighted her book Math Doesn't Suck and her efforts to help girls develop an interest in mathematics, especially during the middle school years.
 In January 2014, she received the Joint Policy Board for Mathematics (JPBM) Communications Award.
 The citation credited her books, blog, and public appearances for encouraging "countless middle and high school students, especially girls, to be more interested in mathematics."

 Personal life

 McKellar married composer Mike Verta on March 22, 2009, in La Jolla, California; the couple had dated since 2001.
-They had their first child, a son named Draco, in 2010.
+They had their only child, a son, in 2010.
 McKellar filed for divorce from Verta in June 2012.

-McKellar has homeschooled Draco his entire life, and many of her math books’ themes are inspired by at-home instruction.

 On July 16, 2014, she became engaged to her boyfriend Scott Sveslosky, a partner in the Los Angeles legal firm Sheppard, Mullin, Richter & Hampton.
 On November 15, 2014, they married in Kauaʻi, Hawaii.

 McKellar is a Christian and regularly attends church services.
-She cites Candace Cameron Bure as being a major influence in her life after Bure gave her a copy of the Bible.
+She cites Candace Cameron Bure as having been a major influence in her life after Bure gave her a copy of the Bible.